brandonasuncion/Pixel/README.md

 	```
 	$ npm start
 	```
-2. Upload the /www/ folder to your webserver of choice.
+2. Upload the `src/public/` folder to your webserver of choice.

 ## Usage
 1. Press a number between 1-9 to select a color, or 0 to erase.
 2. Click on a pixel.

 ## Credits
-Brandon Asuncion - me@brandonasuncion.tech
+Brandon Asuncion <me@brandonasuncion.tech>

 ## Acknowlegements
 [Reddit Place](https://redditblog.com/2017/04/13/how-we-built-rplace/)